Consultation: | FYEG General Assembly 2024 |

 much from year to year.
 Our suggestion is therefore to introduce a step-based

-model, where the fee increases incrementally as a member organisation’s budget
+model, where the fee increases incrementally as a member organization’s budget

 increases.